roelmagdaleno/wp-gif-player-play-and-pause/readme.txt

 == Description ==

-Insert GIFs that can be played and paused into your WordPress posts and pages using shortcodes and Gutenberg blocks.

-The GIF player can be one of the three methods in the plugin:
+You can select one of the three GIF player methods in the plugin options page.

-**GIF**

-It will show the thumbnail preview and will load the GIF after click the player.

-**Canvas**

-Adds the GIF player as HTML5 Canvas.
+### GIF

+This is the default method.

+When a GIF is uploaded in your Media Library it will create an image thumbnail to use it as the GIF player preview and when the user clicks on the GIF player the original GIF will be loaded once.

+### Canvas

+With this method every GIF will be loaded in your post and then converted into a [playable canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+A thumbnail image is created as well when uploading the GIF in your Media Library.

+For this process we're using the [libgif.js](https://github.com/buzzfeed/libgif-js) JavaScript library by BuzzFeed.

+### Video (Recommended)

-The GIF file will be transformed to HTML5 Canvas by using a JavaScript library.
+Every GIF file will be converted to these video formats:

-**Video (Recommended - Only for video GIF method)**

-Insert the GIF player as video.
+* WebM
+* MP4

+Why videos?

-This method is the recommended one because some GIF files sizes are bigger than the converted video.
+It is known that GIF files sizes are bigger than a video so using a video instead of a GIF file [will help your website performance](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/replace-animated-gifs-with-video).

-The video formats we use are:

-- WebM
-- MP4

-**To enable the "video" GIF method you need the "FFmpeg" library and `shell_exec` PHP function installed in your server.**

-For more detailed information go to the [GitHub Repository](https://github.com/roelmagdaleno/wp-gif-player-play-and-pause).
+Want more details about converting GIF to video?
+[Check the GIF as Video wiki](https://github.com/roelmagdaleno/wp-gif-player-play-and-pause/wiki/GIF-as-Video).

+== Thumbnail Preview ==

+The plugin will grab the GIF file and extract the first frame as JPEG image and use it as thumbnail preview.
+This file will be saved in the same folder of the original GIF.

+The thumbnail image always generate once and doesn't matter the selected GIF method.

 == Shortcode ==